 One day before the anniversary of Steve Jobs' death, The New York Times Magazinehas published a captivating recollection of the terrifyingly stressful two-year development of the first iPhone.
 The piece is an excerpt from journalist Fred Vogelstein's upcoming book, Dogfight: How Apple and Google Went to War and Started a Revolution, and it includes insight from Andy Grignon, the senior engineer in charge of the radios in the original iPhone, among other former Apple employees

 .
 Grignon told Vogelstein that he was so impacted by his work on the iPhone that he gained 50 pounds and was left emotionally exhausted.
 "It was very dramatic," Grignon said.
 "It had been drilled into everyone’s head that this was the next big thing to come out of Apple.
-So you put all these supersmart people with huge egos into very tight, confined quarters, with that kind of pressure, and crazy stuff starts to happen."
+So you put all these supersmart people with huge egos into very tight, confined quarters, with that kind of pressure, and crazy stuff starts to happen.""IT WAS VERY DRAMATIC."

 On the day of the announcement at San Francisco's Moscone Center, Grignon and his colleagues took shots from a flask they had smuggled into the auditorium, hoping their still-buggy software and hardware held strong as Jobs worked through a long, exhaustive demo.
 The cellular radio, which was still prone to crashing, had been hard-coded to show five bars — full strength — throughout the presentation.